 Always be on the lookout for leaders, even when you’re not hiring for a management position.
 The nature of IT work means individuals will frequently have to take responsibility for delivering projects, and this requires leadership skills such as organization, motivation, positivity, delegation and communication.

 Many candidates seek workplace benefits such as telecommuting, flextime and a BYOD (bring your own device) policy.
 Asking this interview question serves as a reminder to candidates that the company offers such perks.
-It’s also a good way of identifying those who might not be a good fit — that is, if your company has a flexible work environment.
+It’s also a good way of identifying those who might not be a good fit.

 With on-call duties and multiple pressing deadlines, some tech workers struggle with the always-on, workaholic culture of this field.
 While you want dedicated team members, you should also seek employees who know how to relax and take care of themselves.
 Burnout is a very real problem in IT, and top performers have good strategies in place to prevent that.
 As a follow up to their answer, you could talk about how your company supports a healthy work-life balance — something that can be very tempting for candidates with multiple offers.